 rushed up to offer me a seat.

-meters home and very early to bed as up with writings.
-Starting to make
+Twenty meters home and very early to bed as up writing.
+Starting to

-We are very sorry about the internet trouble in Hanoi from, yesterday until this afternoon.
+sorry about the internet trouble in Hanoi from, yesterday until this

-would like to send for you about the program to Sapa 3days/4 nights(
+We would like to send for you about the program to Sapa 3days/4 nights(

 We are looking forward to hearing from you soon!